 Weather permitting, the puppies will start exploring our fully operating farm!
-On their farm adventures, they will hear many loud noises, including construction & heavy equipment, smell new places, including a mechanic shop, livestock, our horse, chickens, and much, much more!
+On their farm adventures, they will hear many loud noises, smell new places, and much more!
 While they are small, their adventures will be from the puppy stroller, but as they get bigger, they will explore feet first!

 For treats, we now eat cream cheese off a spoon!